-Utah national park employee, 19, found dead at base of 1,400 high walking trail, officials say
+Utah national park employee, 19, found dead at base of 1,400-foot high walking trail, officials say

 “Our deepest condolences go out to the McTague family and friends,” park superintendent Jeff Bradybaugh said in a press release obtained by St. George News.
 “Savannah was part of the Zion family.
 This fatality has been especially hard on Zion Lodge and park staff.”

 The Utah state website describes Angels Landing as “one of the world's most renowned hikes” with “steep switchbacks and sheer drop-offs.”
 Hikers walk the trail using chain handholds that are bolted into the cliffs.
-The highest peak is around 1,488.
+The highest peak is around 1,488 feet.

 The Associated Press contributed to this report.